 Delightfully Different was the starting point for developing a better and more unique customer experience for Turkish Airlines.
 This involved exploring the customer journey before and after the flight in precise detail, highlighting current strengths and weaknesses, areas for improvement and opportunities to create special moments that surprise and delight.
 Whether it is serving traditional Turkish coffee and tea at 35,000 feet with Flying Chefs or making the arrival lounge at Ataturk Airport as special and relaxing as the flight, our ambition was to create memorable occasions that reminded passengers why Turkish is different.

 Turkish Airlines is continuing to soar.
-In the first nine months of 2013 passenger numbers increased 24%, revenue 28% and operating profit 12%.
+In the first nine months after launch, passenger numbers increased 24%, revenue 28% and operating profit 12%.
 In the often-turbulent business of airlines, that's some Delightfully Different news we can all toast to.

 Learn how Prophet has helped other companies develop a stronger brand identity by checking out our case studies.